Application of Lagrange mechanics for analysis of the light-like particle motion in pseudo-Riemann space: Photon's Dynamics in Schwarzschild Space-Time

-In so far as Newtonian limit of gravity theory with gravitational constant $G$ and mass $M$ requires $\alpha=2GM$, the first term of $F^{2}$ yields twice Newton gravity force.
-One conforms to light deflection in central gravity field \cite{a34}, which is twice value being given by Newton gravity theory.
+In so far as with gravitational constant $G$ and active gravitational mass $M$ the Newtonian limit of gravity theory requires $\alpha =2GM$, for the radial motion, $C=0$, the first term of $F^{2} $ yields twice Newton gravity force.
+Taking into account (\ref{GrindEQ__23_}) it corresponds to the gravitatinal mass of the photon